WebAssembly/component-model/design/mvp/CanonicalABI.md

 cheaply loaded and/or kept in register state).

-Second, there is only a single type of continuation passed to `resume` that corresponds to the merging of the `$block` and `$switch-to` tags, with `$block` passing a null thread reference:
+Second, there is only a single type of continuation passed to `resume` that corresponds to the `$block` tag:
 ```wat
 (type $ct (cont (func (result (ref null $Thread)))))
 ```
 `$current-thread` continuations are immediately resumed and so never "escape" and thus do not need a first-class continuation reference.

-Third, every `resume` performed by the Canonical ABI always handles `$block`, `$switch-to` and `$current-thread` and every Canonical ABI `suspend` is, by construction, always scoped by a Canonical ABI `resume`.
+Third, every `resume` performed by the Canonical ABI always handles `$block` and `$current-thread` and every Canonical ABI `suspend` is, by construction, always scoped by a Canonical ABI `resume`.
 Thus, every Canonical ABI `suspend` unconditionally transfers control flow directly to the innermost enclosing Canonical ABI `resume` without a general handler/tag search.

 Given this restricted usage, specialized versions of `cont.new`, `resume` and `suspend` that are "monomorphized" to the above types and tags are implemented